martinprest/DEDIT/readme-DEDIT.txt

 ----
 EXE moves to the next record, or during FIND it will find the next match.
 UP & DOWN arrows move to first or last record, respectively.
+The DEL key selects the DEL function, to delete a record.
+On/Clr selects QUIT and exits DEDIT.

 During edit of date & time, arrow keys move left & right and up & down increase or decrease numbers on date & time, or numbers can be entered on the keypad.